 As a house sitter you will need to discuss in detail how the home owner maintains the pool.
 Always follow their suggestions and requirements.

-Your understanding of basic pool chemistry, together with the ability to test pool water and interpret the results, will give the home owner confidence that you’ll be able to keep their pool in excellent condition.
+An understanding of basic pool chemistry, together with the ability to test pool water and interpret the results, will give the home owner confidence that you’ll be able to keep their pool in excellent condition.

 I love this aspect of house sitting and get a little “pool separation anxiety” when I leave a property.
 It’s very satisfying to keep or restore a swimming pool to perfect conditions.

 I keep a spreadsheet with all my test results and environmental conditions when looking after a pool.
-This is particularly useful for repeat sits and to give home owners a record of activity during longer assignments.
+This is particularly useful for repeat sits.
+And to give home owners a record of activity during longer assignments.

 As you build your experience of looking after pools you can also build on your own knowledge and understanding.